ykko/bdutil/extensions/tajo/README.md

     $ vi  bdutil_env.sh

     ```
-    CONFIGBUCKET="your_bucket"
-    PROJECT="your_project_id"
-    GCE_ZONE="your_zone"
+    CONFIGBUCKET="YOUR_BUCKET"
+    PROJECT="YOUR_PROJECT_ID"
+    GCE_ZONE="YOUR_ZONE"

+    # change it to your instance type.
+    GCE_MACHINE_TYPE='n1-standard-4'

+    # You can specify different instance type for master node.
+Otherwise, leave it blank.
+    GCE_MASTER_MACHINE_TYPE='n1-standard-2'

+    # number of worker nodes
+    NUM_WORKERS=2
     ```

     $ vi extensions/tajo/tajo_env.sh

     ```
-    TAJO_TARBALL_URI='gs://your_bucket/tajo-x.xx.x.tar.gz'
-    TAJO_ROOT_DIR='gs://your_bucket/tajo'
+    # path to tajo tarball. eg. gs://tajo_release/tajo-0.11.0-SNAPSHOT.tar.gz
+    TAJO_TARBALL_URI='gs://PATH_TO_TAJO_TARBALL/tajo-x.xx.x.tar.gz'

+    # tajo root dir
+    TAJO_ROOT_DIR='gs://YOUR_BUCKET/tajo'
     ```

-4. Running with cloudSQL(optional)
+4. Using cloudSQL for Tajo meta store (optional)

+    By default, Tajo stores its meta data in built-in Derby database in Tajo master node.
+Since it is ephemeral storage, so you'd better use it for test purpose only.
+    For continuous analysis work, using permanent meta store such as cloudSQL is strongly recommended.

     1. Create a cloudSQL instance

         $ gcloud sql instances create *tajo-meta* --assign-ip --authorized-networks 0.0.0.0/0 --region *"asia-east1"* --tier *"D0"*

-    2. Create a tajo user in cloudSQL.
+    2. Create user account for Tajo in cloudSQL. (eg. tajo)

-    3. Create a tajo database in cloudSQL.
+    3. Create tajo database in cloudSQL. (eg. tajo)

-    4. Upload mysql-connector-java.jar to your google cloud storage bucket.
+    4. Locate "mysql-connector-java-x.y.z.jar" to your google cloud storage bucket.
+Or you can find it in 'gs://tajo_release/ext_lib'

     5. configure tajo_env.sh